microsoft/VirtualClient/website/docs/workloads/graph500/graph500-profiles.md

   | Scale                     | Optional.Scale is logarithm base two of the number of vertices.
 Scale is used in determining Number of Vertices for the graph that this workload creates.
 Scale = log<sub>2</sub> (Number of vertices). | 10 |

 * **Profile Runtimes**
-  The following timings represent the length of time required to run a single round of profile actions.
+  See the 'Metadata' section of the profile for estimated runtimes.
+These timings represent the length of time required to run a single round of profile actions.
 These timings can be used to determine minimum required runtimes for the Virtual Client in order to get results.
-These are estimates based on the number of system cores.
-The runtime for this particular profile is affected by the value of the 'Scale' factor.
-The larger the value, the longer the runtime.
+These are often estimates based on the number of system cores.

-  * (16-cores/vCPUs, Scale = 10) = 30 minutes.

 * **Usage Examples**
   The following section provides a few basic examples of how to use the workload profile.
 Additional usage examples can be found in the